 The foundation does this by providing conservation districts and other conservation organizations funding for research, educational programs, and public outreach.
 In fulfilling its mission, NCF has two programs that work to develop the next generation of conservation leaders: the NCF-Envirothon competition, a high school environmental and natural resources program and competition, and the Next Generation Leadership Institute, a new program to cultivate the next generation of locally-led conservation leaders.

 The Presidents Association is comprised of current and former NACD, state and territory association presidents.
-For information about the Presidents Association, contact NACD Director of Projects and Partnerships Rich Duesterhaus.
-Click here to view a brochure highlighting the work of the Presidents Association and click here to indicate your interest areas as a member.
+For information about the Presidents Association, contact NACD Senior Advisor Rich Duesterhaus.
+Click here to indicate your interest areas in the Presidents Association as a member.

 Dr. Irvil Kear